Today I’m going to show you how I styled my New England coastal front porch this year.

 I found it at my local Ocean State Job Lots…they are a hidden gem for affordable planters!

 Can we just talk about how velvety and gorgeous these red geraniums are??
 I spotted them as soon as I walked into Lowe’s the other day ( of course for something completely unrelated to flowers…you know how that goes!!)

 Coastal Wall Decor

-To the right of my front door I hung a couple of colorful wooden buoys along with a few shells and greenery and tied it up with a nice nautical rope bow!
+To the right of my front door, I hung a couple of colorful wooden buoys along with a few shells and greenery and tied them up with a nice nautical rope bow!

 On the other side of the front door, I hung a wooden sign.
 To disguise the metal vinyl siding hook I simply wrapped a little nautical rope around it.